Yamina Benguigui: Life

 Benguigui's parents were Algerian and immigrated to France from Algeria in the early 1950s.
 She never discovered why her parents decided to leave Algeria, saying the subject was considered taboo.
 Born in Lille, Benguigui was the eldest daughter of six children and spent her childhood in northern France.
 Describing herself as a quiet child who grew up in the Islamic tradition, Benguigui was only 13 years old when she first decided to become a filmmaker.

 Her father was a political leader in the Algerian National Movement, and was jailed in France for three years as a political prisoner (she has also stated that he was jailed on two separate occasions, and that her whole family was once under house arrest).
 Because he did not support her in her chosen profession, Benguigui broke off contact with him early on, only to reconnect with him in late 2001.
 After she left the family her mother divorced her father as well.
 Yamina Benguigui married a Jewish pied-noir and has two daughters.

-In September 2009, he signed a petition in support of Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
+In September 2009, she signed a petition in support of Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.